 Project or Management Action Name Category Project Type Current Status Status Description Schedule (initiation and completion) Benefits Observed to Date or Anticipated Benefits Range of Estimated Accrued Benefits at Completion (AFY based on WY Type) BNSF Railway Company Intermodal Facility Recharge Pond В Direct Recharge Planning The Project status information presented in the GSP is up to date.
 Project implementation did not occur during WY 2021 due to delays as a result of the COVID-19 pandemic.
 The project was again delayed in WY 2022 due to severe drought conditions.
 CSJWCD has moved forward with the Project and has made contact with the property owner to negotiate an agreement to allow use of the ponds for percolation purposes.
 CSJ is currently seeking bids for the estimated cost of a diversion structure and pipeline from District channel into the project area.
-Estimated completion of project is end of 2025 2020-2025 0 1,000 City of Stockton Advanced Metering Infrastructure А Conservation RFP for full AMI issued in March 2023.
+Estimated completion of project is end of 2025 2020-2025 0 1,000 City of Stockton Advanced Metering Infrastructure A Conservation RFP for full AMI issued in March 2023.
 Contract awarded in March 2024.
 Project will convert touch read meters to full AMI.
 Planned to be completed over 6 years with a \$17M budget.
 Initial study completed in 2011.
 Contract award in March 2024.
 Project completion in 2028.
-2023-2028 0 2,000 South System Groundwater Banking with East Bay Municipal Utilities District (EBMUD) А In-Lieu Recharge Pilot Dream Project will be complete by February 2024.
-Working on expanded banking project for the pilot DREAM Project (1,000 AF).
-Planning efforts for 500 750-4,000 NSJWCD North System Modernization/Lakso Recharge А In-Lieu Recharge Constructed Phase 1A, in progress on Phase 1B.
+2023-2028 0 2,000 South System Groundwater Banking with East Bay Municipal Utilities District (EBMUD) A In-Lieu Recharge 5 NSJWCD and EBMUD completed contracts, new facilities, water right change petitions, water delivery and extraction for the pilot DREAM Project (1,000 AF).
+Planning efforts for a larger scale banking project are underway.
+500 750-4,000 NSJWCD North System Modernization/Lakso Recharge A In-Lieu Recharge Constructed Phase 1A, in progress on Phase 1B.
 Planning Phase 2 Project is advancing.
 NSJWCD awarded Proposition 68 Round 2 funding \$3.9 mil.
 Phase 1A constructed and operated in 2023-24 to recharge in two locations.
 Phase 1B under construction to add irrigation deliveries.
 NSJWCD is working with North System landowners to form improvement district to use surface water for irrigation and conduct on-farm recharge in wet years.
 Planning Phase 2 to add new Pump Station and fish screen 2021-2026 420 AF in 2023 1,000-4,000 Future phases to use MICUP water add another 5,000 AFY Manaserro Recharge Project В Direct Recharge Planning The Project status information presented in the GSP is up to date.
 NSJWCD is continuing to work on a strategic plan and funding options for the implementation of this Project and negotiate with landowner or find alternative location.
 Recently adopted NSJWCD groundwater charge may provide funding to advance this project in future years.
-0 8,000 Tecklenburg Recharge Project А Direct Recharge Substantially complete.
+0 8,000 Tecklenburg Recharge Project A Direct Recharge Substantially complete.
 The District acquired a 10-acre parcel in 2023 and constructed and operated recharge basin from July 2023 to present.
 District working on new lateral from South System mainline to increase project capacity.
 2022-2024 1,500 300-2,000